wp-plugins/participants-database/readme.txt

 You can no doubt come up with many variations on this.

+= I'm getting a blank page in the admin when I click on the plugin menu =

+This is a problem that crops up on MultiSite installations.
+It's not a serious error, it's just that that top item is not supposed to be a clickable link, and so it doesn't go anywhere.
+All the real pages in the admin are working, you just have to avoid clicking on that non-working top menu item.
+Someday when I have some spare time, I'll figure out how to fix this...so probably never.

 == Screenshots ==

 1. Managing Database fields: this is where you set up your database fields and all attributes for each field